SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 22 April -23 May (Community Bonding Period)

-This period would be dedicated to knowing about the project more and more.
+This period will be dedicated to knowing about the project more and more.
 I would seek answers as in what format(bug fixes, tutorials, SEP’s)  do my mentors want me to improve the website and the documentation(Region Of Interest ,Customizing SunPy etc), which